 This means that in addition to the millions of people who made a mistake in their past, there are a number of people struggling to find employment because of misdemeanor criminal convictions they were not guilty of.
 No matter which category you fall into, you can still land on your feet after a misdemeanor conviction or arrest.

 What jobs are available to me with a misdemeanor?

-Unfortunately, no matter if you were guilty, innocent or have since turned over a new leaf, your criminal record on your background is unrelenting.
-The good news is, misdemeanors don’t typically look as bad on paper as felonies.
-The bad news is, a misdemeanor can still be an obstacle in your job search.
+Unfortunately, no matter if you were guilty, innocent, or have since turned over a new leaf, your criminal record on your background is unrelenting.
+The good news is misdemeanors don’t typically look as bad on paper as felonies.
+The bad news is a misdemeanor can still be an obstacle in your job search.
 Unfortunately, there is no tell-all guide to what companies are willing to hire you with a misdemeanor.

 In most scenarios, your best bet is to be aware of what appears on your criminal record.
 While low-paying jobs won’t bother with background checks, positions that pay more or in office settings will likely look into your past.
-In addition, careers in hospitals, daycares, financial industry, schools, hotels, security or law enforcement will likely run a background check on you.
+In addition, careers in hospitals, daycares, the financial industry, schools, hotels, security, or law enforcement will likely run a background check on you.

 The nature of your crime could possibly bar you from certain employment.
 For example, a misdemeanor domestic battery charge may prevent you from becoming a nurse or teacher.
 However, the same charge will not close the door to being an attorney.
 But don’t let this discourage you!
-There are several success stories of people with criminal background breaking into the field of their choice.
+There are several success stories of people with criminal backgrounds breaking into the field of their choice.